expressjs/expressjs.com/en/starter/faq.md

 });
 </code></pre>

-## How do you setup an error handler?
+## How do I setup an error handler?

 You define error-handling middleware in the same way as other middleware, except with four arguments instead of three; specifically with the signature `(err, req, res, next)`: